 Take the completed form and supporting documents to the nearest full service RMV branch office or mail to:

 Boston, MA 02205-5889

-Note: On 10/26/09 Medical Affairs will be moving from 630 Washington St, Boston to 25 Newport Ave., Quincy.
+Note: On 8/24/15, the Medical Affairs Branch will move from 25 Newport Ave., Quincy to its new location at Haymarket Center, 136 Blackstone St., Boston.
 The mailing address will remain the same.

 To obtain Disability Plates, a Placard or a Disability Veteran Plate you must be a Massachusetts resident.
 In addition, a Massachusetts registered and licensed physician, chiropractor or nurse practitioner must certify that you meet one of the following conditions: